AtQ0/book-tracker/README.md

 - DATABASE_URL:
 - NEXTAUTH_SECRET:

-You can leave all other variables as they already contain safe defaults for local development (including the MailDev SMTP settings).
+All other variables in `.env.example` already contain safe defaults for local development and do not need to be changed.

 Example: